jwds1978/jwds1978.github.io/_posts/2017-02-16-accessibility-at-the-elgin-street-mission.md

   feeling that nobody there gives a fuck about what had happened to me, the complete and utter degredation of myself, and/or the laws regarding accessibilty.
 </p>
 <p>
-  Below, is an excerpt from <a href="http://www.themission.ca/about/index.php" target="_blank" title="">their about Web page</a>.&nbsp; Take special note of the text which I've marked.&nbsp; After this morning, I'd have to say, I agree with the marked portion whole-fucking-heartedly.
+  Below, is an excerpt from <a href="http://www.themission.ca/about/index.php" rel="external" target="_blank" title="">their about Web page</a>.&nbsp; Take
+  special note of the text which I've marked.&nbsp; After this morning, I'd have to say, I agree with the marked portion whole-fucking-heartedly.
 </p>
 <blockquote>
   The Elgin Street Mission is a place of refuge for those who need hope, encouragement, nourishment to their bodies and also to their souls.&nbsp; We are here